jwhitebored/statspal/README.md

 ['bernoulli', 'betabinom', 'betanbinom', 'binom', 'boltzmann', 'dlaplace', 'geom', 'hypergeom', 'logser', 'nbinom', 'nchypergeom_fisher', 'nchypergeom_wallenius', 'nhypergeom', 'planck', 'poisson', 'poisson_binom', 'randint', 'skellam', 'yulesimon', 'zipf', 'zipfian']

 #Notes on model's shortcomings:
-The model has hard time distinguishing between the geometric, boltzmann, and planck distributions.
+The model has hard time distinguishing between the geometric, boltzmann (not to be confused with the maxwell-boltzmann distribution), and planck distributions.
 Qualitatively this makes sense, as they all exhibit monotone decreasing curves with a shape that looks roughly like a decreasing exponential.
 Analytically, based on the following functional forms, it is apparent that the distributions share nearly identical pdfs:

 Geom: f(k) = ((1-p)^(k-1))p
 Boltzmann: f(k) = (1-exp(-L))exp(-Lk)/(1-extp(-LN))